littlebizzy/cloudflare/readme.txt

 = Does this plugin purge `cache everything` pages? =

 No, it does not support caching HTML with CloudFlare, it is only meant to purge static resources.
+The "cache everything" option is generally not recommended for the vast majority of dynamic websites as it causes conflicts.

+= Can I define the API key and email address? =

+Yes you can use the supported defined constants to input the API key and email address in static PHP files like `wp-config.php` or `functions.php` to avoid database queries and data loss during staging sync or migrations.

 = I have a suggestion, how can I let you know? =